Foundations of Project Management II (2 Days)

 Participants will work in learning teams of approximately 5 people formed at the beginning of the two-day course.
 Building on the skills developed in Foundations of Project Management I: A team-based approach, this course will emphasize skills of risk assessment, estimation, budgeting, resource schedule crisis management and continued focus on participating, building and managing teams.

-* This session is being offered in collaboration with the MITACS program.
+* This session is being offered in collaboration with the Mitacs Training.
 Mitacs offers a holistic, interdisciplinary approach to professional skills development.
 The workshops that are offered provide practical tools in business, communications, and project management through experiential learning from industry professionals in an interactive environment, arming graduate students for success within or beyond academia.

 PLEASE NOTE: Foundations of Project Management I is a pre-requisite for this course.
 You will not be allowed to attend if you have not completed this pre-requisite.
 This course uses the same binder of materials given to you in FPMI and it is your responsibility to bring this set of materials with you to this course.

 This 2-day course provides an experiential, collaborative learning experience to enable participants to build on the principles of project management, team building, group dynamics and leadership identified and applied in Level I, while exploring key concepts in greater detail to further develop participants skills and knowledge in the area of project planning and management.

 Participants must commit to attending both days (March 30th and 31st).